frankjmontero/Study-notes/JSHighlights.md

 ```
 `error` is the argument passed in to the `reject` method.

+##  **Await**

+await no causa ningún error nunca.
+Solo que si no es válido su uso, no compila.
+Pero una vez corriendo, solo es ignorado, etc.
+`await` never causes an error.
+If it's use is not valid it doesn't compile and at runtime is ignored.

 ---
 # **OOP**
 ## **`Syntax to Define a Constructor Function`**